appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/docker/README.md

 ## Troubleshooting

-If you encounter any errors during this process, try following this guide on [debugging deployment errors](../../../../help-and-support/troubleshooting-guide/deployment-errors.md).
+If you encounter any errors during this process, follow the guide on [debugging deployment errors](../../../../help-and-support/troubleshooting-guide/deployment-errors.md).
 If you are still facing issues, please contact [support@appsmith.com](mailto:support@appsmith.com) or join the Appsmith [Discord Server](https://discord.com/invite/rBTTVJp) to speak to the Appsmith team directly.

 ## Further reading